-- In the second part of the seminar, we will discuss a small selection of must-know queer literature (I will make the reading list available during the term break) to apply and test our theoretical toolbox.
+- In the second part of the seminar, we will discuss a small selection of must-know queer literature (see below for required reading) to apply and test our theoretical toolbox.

 - Finally, participating students will have time to pursue their own research interests (which can focus on queer representation in film, TV, music, performance art, video games, or any other fictional media) to present and discuss their findings in a colloquium style class setting.

 I will assume that participants have basic knowledge of critical cultural theory, especially feminist theory and gender theory, but I will not expect previous knowledge of queer theory.
 Interested BA students who don’t shy away from the high workload of this MA class are very welcome to attend (they cannot earn credit points, though)!

 Buy the following works (if you buy digital versions, make sure you have a means to bring them to class and to mark up the texts or make margin comments):

 - William Shakespeare, Twelfth Night.
 Buy a proper edited version, e.g. from either of the following series: “The New Cambridge Shakespeare”, “The Arden Shakespeare”, or “The Oxford Shakespeare”.

 - Jeanette Winterson, Written on the Body (1992).